CyberT33N/ads-cheat-sheet/README.md

 # exoclick
 - Make sure to use subdomain e.g. https://www.example.com/
-  - I got verified by using `Enterntainment & Lifestyle` as Genre.
-You can later switch it aswell when you verified
+  - I got verified by using `Enterntainment & Lifestyle` as Genre with a non adult site. **You can later switch it but then the pending will start again**

 - [Verify Level]
   - Easy (Mainstream Content)